syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 	{
 	  //New instance of ExcelEngine is created equivalent to launching Excel with no workbooks open
 	  //Instantiate the spreadsheet creation engine
-	  ExcelEngine excelEngine = new ExcelEngine();
+	  using (ExcelEngine excelEngine = new ExcelEngine())
+	  {
 		//Instantiate the Excel application object
 		IApplication application = excelEngine.Excel;

 		//Assigns default application version
 		application.DefaultVersion = ExcelVersion.Excel2013;

 		//A new workbook is created equivalent to creating a new workbook in Excel
 		//Create a workbook with 1 worksheet
 		IWorkbook workbook = application.Workbooks.Create(1);

 		//Access a worksheet from workbook
 		IWorksheet worksheet = workbook.Worksheets[0];

 		//Adding text data
 		worksheet.Range["A1"].Text = "Month";
 		worksheet.Range["B1"].Text = "Sales";
 		worksheet.Range["A6"].Text = "Total";

 		//Adding DateTime data
 		worksheet.Range["A2"].DateTime = new DateTime(2015, 1, 10);
 		worksheet.Range["A3"].DateTime = new DateTime(2015, 2, 10);
 		worksheet.Range["A4"].DateTime = new DateTime(2015, 3, 10);

 		//Applying number format for date value cells A2 to A4 worksheet.Range["A2:A4"].NumberFormat = "mmmm, yyyy";

 		//Auto-size the first column to fit the content worksheet.AutofitColumn(1);

 		//Adding numeric data
 		worksheet.Range["B2"].Number = 68878;
 		worksheet.Range["B3"].Number = 71550;
 		worksheet.Range["B4"].Number = 72808;

 		//Adding formula
 		worksheet.Range["B6"].Formula = "SUM(B2:B4)";

 		//Inserting image
 		worksheet.Pictures.AddPicture(10, 2, "image.jpg");

 		//Saving the workbook to disk in XLSX format workbook.SaveAs("Sample.xlsx");

 		//Closing the workbook
 		workbook.Close();

-	  //Dispose the Excel engine
-	  excelEngine.Dispose();
+	  }
 	}
   }
 }